-Shortly thereafter in culinary school we learned the technique for Chef Robuchon’s famed French Mashed Potatoes and the secret was a combination of quality potatoes, a food mill, and tons of butter.
+Shortly thereafter, we learned the technique for Chef Robuchon’s famed French Mashed Potatoes in culinary school.
+The secret was a combination of quality potatoes, a food mill, and tons of butter.

 The Food Mill Is The Key To French Mashed Potatoes

-I’m an equal opportunity potato lover but I’m always partial to these classic French potatoes — the trip through the food mill (or potato ricer — which I also use for gnocchi) makes the potatoes extra fluffy then the addition of an ungodly amount of butter makes them pure decadence.
+I’m an equal-opportunity potato lover, but I’m always partial to these classic French potatoes.
+The trip through the food mill (or potato ricer—which I also use for gnocchi) makes the potatoes extra fluffy, and the addition of an ungodly amount of butter makes them pure decadence.

-These French Mashed Potatoes are not for the calorie counters or butter haters because it’s nearly 2 parts potatoes to 1 part butter at the end of the day.
-Truth be told, I don’t make these often but it’s often around over-the-top meals from fancy dinner parties to the holidays or even Thanksgiving.
+These French Mashed Potatoes are not for the calorie counters or butter haters because it’s nearly two parts potatoes to 1 part butter at the end of the day.
+I don’t make these often, but they usually involve over-the-top meals, from fancy dinner parties to the holidays or even Thanksgiving.

 The Garnishes Make These French Mashed Potatoes

-You don’t have to add the garnishes of fried sage, garlic chips, and frizzled shallots but they add a layer of flavor and crunch that makes the dish IMO.
+You don’t have to add the garnishes of fried sage, garlic chips, and frizzled shallots, but they add a layer of flavor and crunch that makes the dish, in my opinion.

 French Mashed Potatoes Recipe